openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-cardEmulation.md

 transmit(response: number[], callback: AsyncCallback\<void>): void

 Transmits an APDU to the peer card reader.
 This API uses an asynchronous callback to return the result.
-The application calls this API only after receiving an APDU data sent by the card reader via [on](#on8).
+The application calls this API only after receiving an APDU sent by the card reader via [on](#on8).

 **Required permissions**: ohos.permission.NFC_CARD_EMULATION